 The asphalt pavement shall be removed to a width of 500 mm centred over the joint and to a uniform partial depth equal to the design HMA surface course depth or 40 mm, whichever is greater.
 New HMA shall be placed within the milled strip to a compacted thickness equal to the depth of asphalt removal.

-5.07.09 Hot Mix Asphalt Crack Sealing and Hot Mix Asphalt Joint Sealing
+5.07.09 Crack Sealing and Joint Sealing

 All cracks and pavement joints requiring sealing shall be sealed according to the Ontario Provincial Standard Specifications and the Owner’s standard special provisions in effect at the date of the tender opening of the Contract.